leomorelli/scGET/readme.md

 # Set up
+Before starting using scGET

+### Cluster set up
-scGET workflow is intended to be used
+scGET workflow is intended to be used with the support of a calculus cluster, therefore

-scatACC path
+### scatACC path

 # How to use
 standard input